 - Surprise Wednesday

 Unfortunately, The New Mickey Mouse Club wasn't well-received and had a low-syndication run.
 After two years, Disney shelved it.

 After a ten-year hiatus, Disney returned with The All-New Mickey Mouse Club, which had a format similar to Saturday Night Live.
 The all-new Mousketeers performed comedies, songs, and live skits.
 They also sang their renditions of popular songs.
 The reboot shared the same theme days as the 1950s MMC but altered it throughout the seasons.
-For instance, for seasons 1-5, Mondays were Music Day, but they moved to Tuesday during Season 6.
+For instance, Mondays were Music Day for seasons 1-5, but they moved to Tuesdays during Season 6.

 The 1980s revival of the show lasted seven seasons.
 Most famous Mouseketeers alums like Britney Spears and Christina Aguilera are from seasons six and seven.
 The All-New MMC ended production in April 1996, but Disney ran reruns until May.

 After two decades, Disney again revived the show and called it Club Mickey Mouse.
 Compared to earlier versions of the show, Club Mickey Mouse wasn't televised.
 Instead, it was aired on Facebook and Instagram.
 It also has a reality TV show format that follows eight new Mouseketeers' journey to creating new music, friendships, and dance choreographies.

 The new Mouseketeers featured Jenna Alvarez, Regan Aliyah, Gabe De Guzman, Ky Baldwin, Brianna Mazzola, Leanne Tessa Langston, Will Simmons, and Sean Oliu.
 They also have a mentor to guide them.
 Ex-MMC cast member JC Chasez appeared on the show in 2018.
 Club Mickey Mouse came out in 2017.
 There are no reports of a season three.